Watch Italian DVDs In The US

 REGION 7 -- Reserved for Unspecified Special Use

 REGION 8 -- Resevered for Cruise Ships, Airlines, etc...

 REGION ALL -- Region ALL discs have all 8 flags set, allowing the disc to be played in any locale on any player.

 The best solution is to buy a region-free (or code free) DVD player.
 These days a DVD player costs less than the average dinner at a restaurant - this should not break your bank.
-Region free DVD payers are somewhat more expensive, (ok dinner for two) but still quite cheap.
+Region free DVD players are somewhat more expensive (ok, dinner for two) but still quite cheap.

-Big box stores like BestBuy or your local DVD store will not sell region free DVDs, try ebay for example and you will have plenty to choose from.
+Big box stores like BestBuy or your local DVD store will not sell region free DVD players: try ebay, for example, and you will have plenty to choose from.

 Making your own DVD Player Region Free